mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Collaboration and sharing

 The Toolpad application configuration is stored in yaml files that can be checked into git or any version control tool of your choice and maintained collaboratively.
 We didn't want to reinvent the wheel when it comes to collaboration for engineers.
 Having a private code repository is one of the essential practices to ensure that user data remains secure.

+## How is Toolpad different from Y?

+🚧 Work in progress